cfeenstra67/BBView/README.md

   super.frame=CGRectMake(0,0,100,100);
   //sub's frame is now also CGRectMake(0,0,100,100)
 ```
+Note that BBView also implements bracketted element access for subview identifiers.
+The subViewForIdentifier call above could be replaced with '(BBView*)view[@"subview"].frame=view.bounds;' and the setIdentifier:forSubview: call could be relaced with 'super[@"subview"]=sub;'.
 Another way that BBView uses blocks to improve UIView customization is by allowing the developer the set "action blocks" for the gesture recognizers they add to the view.
 A code example for this is also provided below.
 ```
     BBView *view=[[BBView alloc] init];